ewels/rich-codex/docs/config/overview.md

 - `--hide-command`: Hide the terminal prompt with the command at the top of the output
 - `--head`: Show only the first N lines of output
 - `--tail`: Show only the last N lines of output
+- `--trim-after`: Don't print any more lines after this string is found
 - `--truncated-text`: Text to show when --head or --tail truncate content
 - `--snippet`: Literal code snippet to render
 - `--snippet-syntax`: Language to use for snippet sytax highlighting